JonmarCorpuz/SecondBrain/Software - Terraform.md

 * Very fast due to its implementation of a state file to bind local resource blocks to remote real world objects (Ex: *example_s3_bucket_resource_name -> AWS S3 Bucket*)
 * Automatically identifies the dependencies and follows the necessary order to create the specified resources
 * Only looks for files within the current directory and doesn't look through any subdirectories that the current directory has
+* Supports both parallel and sequential management of resources (Inspects the expressions to automatically establish implicit dependencies between ressources)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)